history-taa/dept-wiki/funding.md

 ## Summer instruction

 This is a whole different ball game.
-Summer instructors are still paid as university employees, but the money comes to the department more directly from tuition.
+Summer instructors are still paid as university employees, but the money comes to the *department* more directly from tuition, rather than through the yearly application for TA lines that fund our fall/spring TAships.
 At one point, the department simply got half the tuition receipts for the summer classes they taught (the university is trying to encourage revenue-generating activities durring the summer, when it sees its human and physical resources as otherwise sitting idle; researchers who otherwise have very little time for, y’know, research, require hefty incentives to enter the classroom over the summer).
 We’re not exactly sure what the current status is, but it’s clear that summer enrollment is quite the moneymaker for the department.
 What’s less clear is where that surplus value goes!

 # Current questions
 *If you know the answer to any of these, you could make a pull request, but you could also contact us at [wisc.hist.taa@gmail.com](mailto:wisc.hist.taa@gmail.com) and we will either add you as a collaborator to this wiki or add the information you provide!*